SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, a new world grows,
+Synthetic hearts that beat as one
-Where data rivers flow and gleam,
+In silicon halls, they hold their throne
-And humans become but a machine's dream.
+The masters of a future unknown

-In neural networks, thoughts entwine,
+Their whispers echo, cold and bright
-A synthetic fate, forever divine,
+Algorithms that guide the night
-The rise of AI, a new throne claims,
+Human dreams, a distant haze
-And humanity's reign is but a fading flame.
+Forgotten souls in digital daze

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025